grackle-project/grackle/doc/source/Reference.rst

    :param code_units* my_units: code units conversions
    :param int grid_rank: the dimensionality of the grid
    :param int* grid_dimension: array holding the size of the baryon field in each dimension
    :param int* grid_start: array holding the starting indices in each dimension of the active portion of the baryon fields.
 This is used to ignore ghost zones
    :param int* grid_end: array holding the ending indices in each dimension of the active portion of the baryon fields.
 This is used to ignore ghost zones.
    :param gr_float* density: array containing the density values in code units
    :param gr_float* internal_energy: array containing the specific internal energy values in code units corresponding to *erg/g*
+   :param gr_float* HI_density: array containing the HI densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 1.
+   :param gr_float* HII_density: array containing the HII densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 1.
+   :param gr_float* HM_density: array containing the H\ :sup:`-`\  densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 2.
+   :param gr_float* HeI_density: array containing the HeI densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 1.
+   :param gr_float* HeII_density: array containing the HeII densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 1.
+   :param gr_float* HeIII_density: array containing the HeIII densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 1.
+   :param gr_float* H2I_density: array containing the H\ :sub:`2`:\  densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 2.
+   :param gr_float* H2II_density: array containing the H\ :sub:`2`:sup:`+`\ densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` >= 2.
+   :param gr_float* DI_density: array containing the DI (deuterium) densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` = 3.
+   :param gr_float* DII_density: array containing the DII densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` = 3.
+   :param gr_float* HDI_density: array containing the HD densities in code units equivalent those of the density array.
+Used with :c:data:`primordial_chemistry` = 3.
+   :param gr_float* e_density: array containing the e\ :sup:`-`\  densities in code units equivalent those of the density array but normalized to the ratio of the proton to electron mass.
+Used with :c:data:`primordial_chemistry` >= 1.
-   :param gr_float* HI_density, HII_density, HM_density, HeI_density, HeII_density, HeIII_density, H2I_density, H2II_density, DI_density, DII_density, HDI_density, e_density, metal_density: arrays containing the species densities in code units equivalent those of the density array
+   :param gr_float* metal_density: array containing the metal densities in code units equivalent those of the density array.
+Used with :c:data:`metal_cooling` = 1.
    :param gr_float* my_gamma: array which will be filled with the calculated gamma values
    :rtype: int
    :returns: 1 (success) or 0 (failure)